Dear Dancer,

 your dancer's fancy!
 Enjoy

-your visit to the sacred world of sensual dance and return again soon!
+your visit to the sacred world of women's dance and return again soon!

 Your sister in sacred dance, Lila